Dr Mark Briffa

 2007 Invited speaker at symposium on contest behaviour.
 International Ethological Conference, Dalhousie University, Halifax, Canada.

-2005-2006 Guest lecturer on Animal Physiological Ecology module, University of Nottingham.
+2005-2006 Guest lecturer on Animal Physiological Ecology module, University of Nottingham, UK.

 Selected contributed conference presentations

 Briffa M 2008 Comparing the strength of behavioural plasticity and consistency: Animal personalities in hermit crabs.
 European Conference on Behavioural Biology, Univerity de Bourgogne, Dijon, France.

 Bibost AL, Briffa M 2008 The boldness and shyness of the hermit crab Pagurus bernhardus: Animal personality or behavioural plasticity?
 European Conference on Behavioural Biology, University de Bourgogne, Dijon, France.

 Mowles, SL, Briffa M & Cotton PA 2008.
 Effects of respiratory pigment and whole body performance capacity on agonistic signals in the hermit crab Pagurus bernhardus..
 ISBE: 12th International Behavioural Ecology Congress.
 Cornell University, Ithaca, New York, USA.